 Q: Do I need certain vaccinations in order to participate in CLS?

 A: You should consult with your doctor to determine what, if any, immunizations you may need prior to participation in the CLS Program.
 You should also consult the Centers for Disease Control and Prevention's website on travelers' health: https://wwwnc.cdc.gov/travel.
 The CDC Travelers' Health website provides a general overview of health conditions by country, plus information on required and recommended vaccinations and disease prevention strategies.

 The CLS Program does not require that participants receive the COVID-19 vaccination, but some host countries or host institutions may have a COVID-19 vaccination requirement and/or require proof of vaccination status to enter business establishments (including grocery stores, restaurants, etc.), public spaces, or to use public transportation.

 Q: Can family or friends visit me during the program?

 The CLS Program discourages family members or friends visiting during the program due to its intensive nature.
 You will be busy with classes, program activities, excursions, and obligations to local acquaintances (friends, host families or roommates, etc.).

-If you choose to have visitors during the program, keep in mind that you are required to attend all CLS Program activities, and the schedule is subject to change at the last minute.
-Companions may not participate in CLS activities and may not live in program-arranged housing, and you may not be allowed to stay in a hotel with your visitors during regular program activities.
-CLS Program staff cannot provide any assistance to the family or friends of CLS participants to schedule travel, secure visas, or navigate health restrictions on travel.
+If you choose to have visitors during the program, keep in mind that you are required to attend all CLS Program activities, and the program activities schedule may change at the last minute.
+Visitors/non CLS awardees may not participate in CLS activities and may not live in program-arranged housing.
+You also may not be allowed to stay in a hotel with your visitors during regular program activities.
+CLS Program staff cannot provide any assistance to the family, friends, or visitors of CLS participants including but not limited to scheduling travel, securing visas, and navigating health restrictions on travel.

 Q: I will be abroad in the spring before the start of the CLS Program.
 Will the CLS Program pay for my ticket from my international location to the program site?